top of page

 Menopause is a natural transition, marking the end of menstrual cycles and the beginning of a new hormonal phase of life.

-Hot flushes can feel unpredictable, sudden, strong, and sometimes hard to handle.
-Learning about hot flush triggers during menopause and why they happen is often the first step toward feeling more in control.
+Learning about common hot flush triggers during menopause and why they happen is often the first step toward feeling more in control.

 What Causes a Hot Flush in Menopause?